MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/webautomation.md

 |Failed to click on web page button|Indicates a problem clicking the specified web page button|

-#### <a name="ifwebpagecontainsaction"></a> If webpage contains
+#### <a name="ifwebpagecontainsaction"></a> If web page contains
-Mark the beginning of a conditional block of actions, depending on whether a specific piece of text or element exists in a webpage.
+Mark the beginning of a conditional block of actions, depending on whether a specific piece of text or element exists in a web page.

 ##### Input parameters
 |Argument|Optional|Accepts|Default Value|Description|